Black Hawk Down (film): Production

+Development

 Adapting Black Hawk Down: a Story of Modern War (1999) by Mark Bowden was the idea of director Simon West, who suggested to Jerry Bruckheimer that he should buy the film rights and let West direct.
 West felt too tired after working on Lara Croft: Tomb Raider (2001), so he decided to drop out (West later said that he regretted the decision).
+Ridley Scott was hired to direct the film after he decided to not work on Terminator 3: Rise of the Machines (2003).

 Ken Nolan was credited as screenwriter, and others contributed uncredited: Mark Bowden wrote an adaptation of his own book, Stephen Gaghan was hired to do a rewrite, Steven Zaillian and Ezna Sands rewrote the majority of Gaghan and Nolan's work, actor Sam Shepard (MGen.
 Garrison) rewrote some of his own dialogue, and Eric Roth wrote Josh Hartnett and Eric Bana's concluding speeches.
 Ken Nolan was on set for four months rewriting his script and the previous work by Gaghan, Zaillian, and Bowden.
 He was given sole screenwriting credit by a WGA committee.

 The book relied on a dramatization of participant accounts, which were the basis of the movie.
 SPC John Stebbins was renamed as fictional "John Grimes."
 Stebbins had been convicted by court martial in 1999 for the rape and forcible sodomy of his six-year-old daughter.
 Mark Bowden said the Pentagon, ever sensitive about public image, decided to alter factual history by requesting the change.
 Bowden wrote early screenplay drafts, before Bruckheimer gave it to screenwriter Nolan.
 The POW-captor conversation, between pilot Mike Durant and militiaman Firimbi, is from a Bowden script draft.